ManhTrinhNguyen/Ansible-/README.md

 - To copy files generally from Jenkins to some remote Server I will use `sshAgent` plugin

-- `sshAgent` plugin allow me to use SSH key to connect to a remote server and basically copy all the files to that server using simple `scp` command
+- `sshagent` plugin allow me to use SSH key to connect to a remote server and basically copy all the files to that server using simple `scp` command

 - I need the ssh key to connect to that remote server that I am trying to connect from Jenkins .
 In this case I am connecting to the Ansible Server .
 So I need the ssh key for that Server .
 On droplet I am acutally using my Private key .
 Now I use that Private Key to create new Credentials In Jenkins which is `SSH username with private key` . username is `root`